 pesto-pizza-on-pink-plate

-Quick and Easy Pesto Pizza
+Mozzarella and Pesto Pizza

 With three simple ingredients, iron and vitamin C in the sauce, and a kid-friendly format, this super easy Pesto Pizza is a perfect kids lunch or dinner that parents will enjoy, too!